Home » Edinburgh » Real Mary King’s Close tickets

 By Bus

-You can take Lothian Bus No 31 (East Craigs – Bonnyrigg) or Bus No 37 (Silverknowes – Deanburn or Ladywood) and get down at High Street
+You can take Lothian Bus No 31 (East Craigs – Bonnyrigg) or Bus No 37 (Silverknowes – Deanburn or Ladywood) to High Street

-A five-minute walk from the High Street bus stop takes you to Real Mary King’s Close.
+A two-minute walk from the High Street bus stop takes you to Real Mary King’s Close.

 Airport to Mary King’s Close